mvolkmann/blog/src/smalltalk.md

 an Error window will open.

 Blocks can declare and use temporary (local) variables.

-Blocks cannot explicitly return a value with the caret (^).
-Their value is that if their final expression.
+If a block uses the caret symbol to return a value, the containing method will exit and return that value.

 For example: